sunilpandey246/Tableau-Charts-and-Dashboards/README.md

 ---

-# 📊 Category-Wise Sales vs Target Analysis (Dual Axis Chart)
+# 📊 Category-Wise Sales vs Target Analysis | Dual Axis Chart (Tableau)

 ## 📌 Overview
-This dashboard displays a Dual Axis Chart comparing Sales and Target values across three categories: Furniture, Office Supplies, and Technology.
+This Visualization displays a Dual Axis Chart comparing Sales and Target values across three categories: Furniture, Office Supplies, and Technology.
 The analysis is shown month-wise from 2011 to 2015 to track performance trends over time.

 ## 🎯 Purpose